Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Introduction

 \section{Introduction}

 The quest for a logic for \PTime{} is one of the prominent open questions in finite model theory~\cite{ChandraHarel82, Grohe2008}.
 It asks whether there is a logic defining exactly all polynomial-time decidable properties of finite structures.
 While Fagin's theorem~\cite{Fagin74} initiated descriptive complexity theory by showing that there is a logic capturing \NPTime{}, the question for \PTime{} is still open.
 One problem at the core of the question is a mismatch between logics and algorithms.
-For algorithms, it is common to make arbitrary choices as long as the output is still isomorphism-invariant.
-In general, it is undecidable whether an algorithm is isomorphism-invariant.
-Showing this is usually part of the proof that the algorithm is correct.
-On the other hand, every reasonable logic is required to be isomorphism-invariant by design~\cite{Gurevich1988}, so in contrast to algorithms it is not possible to define something non-isomorphism-invariant.
-That is, a logic has to enforce isomorphism-invariance syntactically and it is generally not clear how algorithms making choices can be implemented in a logic.
+For algorithms, it is common to make arbitrary choices as long as they do not affect the output.
+Well-known examples of such algorithms are depth-first search on graphs, which chooses the next neighbor of a vertex to continue, or Gaussian elimination to check an equation system for satisfiability, where the next variable (or column) to process is chosen.
+While the intermediate steps of these algorithms depend on the choices made, their answer finally does not depend on them (so whether the vertex was found or the system is satisfiable).
+Designing logics to express such behavior turned out to be difficult.
+On the one hand, it is undecidable whether an algorithm has this property.
+In the setting of decision problems the desired property is isomorphism-invariance: for isomorphic inputs, the output is the same.
+Isomorphism-invariance is usually part of the correctness proof of an algorithm.
+On the other hand, every reasonable logic is required to be isomorphism-invariant by design~\cite{ebbinghaus1985, Gurevich1988}.
+This means that a logic syntactically enforces isomorphism-invariance.
+In contrast to algorithms, it is not possible to define something non-isomorphism-invariant in a logic.
+Hence, it is in general unclear how choice-making algorithms can be expressed in a logic.